 Here are the top two straight razors recommended by PNP

-- The Boker Straight Razor King Cutter(my review) – Check out the current price here or see what dozens of users have to say!
+- The Boker Straight Razor King Cutter(my review) – Check out the current price here on Amazon or see what dozens of users have to say!

-- The Dovo Classic Straight Razor – Check out the current price here or see what dozens of users have to say!
+- The Dovo Classic Straight Razor – Check out the current price on Amazon here or see what dozens of users have to say!

-- The Edwin Jagger DE89lbl (my review) – Check the current price or see many other reviews from current owners
+- The Edwin Jagger DE89lbl (my review) – Check the current price on Amazon or see many other reviews from current owners

-- The Merkur 34c (my review)- Check the current price or see many other reviews from current owners
+- The Merkur 34c (merkur progress adjustable safety razor) (my review)- Check the current price on Amazon or see many other reviews from current owners

 Straight Razors vs Safety Razors: For the Best Shave Ever

 If you’re one of those shaving traditionalists who scoffs at the idea of those poor men who still use cheap cartridge razors or worse still, even cheaper disposables king c Gillete safety razor, you can probably stop reading right now.